 CT technologists are highly-trained and possess the expertise for competent practice.
 They are mostly employed by hospitals but increasingly jobs are becoming available in physician offices and imaging centers.
 The main duties of the CT technologist include explaining the procedure to the patient, preparing the patient and positioning them correctly, operating the equipment and recording the images for the physician to interpret.
 The patient might be in pain or distress, or they might feel claustrophobic.
 The CT technologist will provide support while talking patients through the procedure and letting them know what to expect.

 For the latest employment and wage estimates for computed tomography careers in Michigan, visit the U.S. Department of Labor’s Bureau of Labor Statistics website at www.bls.gov/oes/current/oes_mi.htm.

 The design of this program is with the busy student in mind.
 Many students are looking to increase their skills but need to work, making it very challenging to attend courses.
 This program is unique in that all the course work is online with clinical rotations.
 This creates the flexibility that many students need to accommodate their personal situations.
 Other added value is this program has the clinical component built within it.
 So students not only receive the didactic educational requirements for CT, but they also have access to the clinical to acquire the competencies that are also required to sit for the credentialing exam.
 Finally, this program is run in a cohort, giving the student a learning community to draw upon while in the program.

 Mission & Goals

-The mission and purpose of the MiRIS CT Program is to provide for both the personal and professional career development of each CT student.
+The mission and purpose of the EPiC CT Program is to provide for both the personal and professional career development of each CT student.
 The general goals of the program are:

 - The students will demonstrate entry level knowledge and competency in the practice of CT.